 Allentown and Bethlehem Schools

 Recently both Allentown and Bethlehem, PA school districts discontinued their “no nit” policies.
 The schools have heeded the advice of the American Academy of Pediatrics (AAP) that stipulates that there is no basis for children to miss school because of lice and asking schools to discard their no-nit policies.
 The AAP states that “head lice cause no medical harm, are not a health hazard or a sign of poor hygiene and are not responsible for the spread of any disease.
 No healthy child should be excluded from or miss school because of head lice,” the report says.“lice found on combs are likely to be injured or dead.”
-Related link: Allentown and Bethlehem Schools As you can see, lice policies vary among districts.
+Related link: Lehigh Valley, Allentown and Bethlehem Schools As you can see, lice policies vary among districts.
 Please check with your local school nurse to be sure that you are fully aware of your district's most recent school lice policy.